dalatic/fabric-ops/README.md

 To use this library, you need to grant permissions to create an Entra ID application.
 Add the following API permissions with admin consent:

 - Microsoft Graph
-  - Mail.Send (Application): Send mail as any user
+  - Mail.Send (Application): Send mail as any user - Admin permission
 - Power BI Service
   - Tenant.Read.All (Delegated): View all content in tenant